YetAnotherNotHacking/framedock/README.md

 ```
 One it installs, you should have the command `framedock` installed on your system.
 To get this working, add it to your desktop manager's shortcut
 key manager to be able to launch it with a keybind.
 This is the most secure way to do this without making what is effectively a keylogger.

+## Hosting your own backend:
+Since the script has the main backend hardcoded, you will need to compile it with your own endpoint set.
+You can see the code for the backend in the `api/` folder, and you can just run main.py assuming all other files are there and it will spin up on port `5000` by default, you can configure binding in app.run() call.
+It is recommended to it behind a reverse proxy e.g. caddy.
+The backend does have docs at `/docs` for you to refer to if needed.